tanteckfang/tp/docs/DeveloperGuide.md

 ![FindcourseSequenceDiagram](images/FindStudentSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-* The lifeline for FindCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+The lifeline for FindCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
-* For simplicity in the diagrams, all interactions with different components of the Model are represented under a single 'Model' participant.
 </div>

 The following activity diagram summarizes what happens when a user executes a new `findstudent` command: